• RegApp - Federated Login Services (FeLS)

 • Infrastructure proxy for LDAP services

 The core functionality of RegApp is to connect services to an authentication and authorization infrastructure (AAI) in a variety of ways.
-Various integration technologies are available for this purpose: For example, a typical use case would be when a service is not able to directly address SAML-federated identity providers.
-Here, a so-called IdP-SP proxy can, on the one hand, hide the federated authentication protocol and, on the other hand, hide the complexity of a federation per se by offering the service a suitable SSO access point and by acting as a service provider of the SAML federation, forwarding the users to the home IdPs for authentication.
-To extend the service connectivity capabilities, RegApp provides both SAML and OpenID connect endpoints.
+Various integration technologies are available for this purpose: A typical use case, for example, would be when a service is unable to communicate directly with SAML-federated identity providers.
+In this scenario, a so-called IdP-SP proxy can hide both the federated authentication protocol and the complexity of the federation itself, by providing the service with a suitable SSO access point and, as the service provider in the SAML federation, redirecting users to their home IdPs for authentication.
+To expand the options for connecting services, RegApp offers both SAML and OpenID Connect endpoints.
 As a protocol translation service, the system maps SAML assertions to OpenID Connect claims.
-LDAP-based access is also supported to support local accounts with username-password authentication.
+LDAP-based access is also supported to accommodate local accounts with username-password authentication.
 This addresses all typical SSO scenarios for web-based applications.

 • End-user portal for service registration